-- Allow the person to experience the pain of the grief
+#1 - Allow them to experience the pain of the grief

-- Encourage the person to talk about the loss, if they wish
+#2 - Encourage the person to talk about their loss

-In the early stages of bereavement it is quite common to avoid pictures and possessions and places which are associated with the person who died.
-As time passes, such mementos may come to be treasured.
-Indeed, the reduction in avoidance of such cues can provide a useful measure toward resolution of grief.
-Sometimes people make unexpected choices, but these should be respected.
+Avoiding pictures and possessions and places that are associated with the person who died is quite common at the outset.
+As time passes, such mementoes may come to be treasured.
+Indeed, being interested in these keepsakes can provide a useful measure toward the resolution of grief.
+As such, photos and other mementoes should be respected and looked after.

 Short, online counselling courses also tell us that when someone is grieving, keeping a routine can be really important.
 As such, when looking after someone who's going through this pain, you should do your best to keep significant changes to a minimum, for months or even years if necessary.

 If you or someone you know is going through the grieving process, you can find many useful resources on the website of the Australian Centre for Grief and Bereavement.
 The help on offer includes grief support, education and other publications that may help them process their pain and feelings.